KunalFarmah98/Kunal-Farmah-SBNRI/README.md

 ### Uses RecyclerView to show the items.

 ### Uses MVVM pattern for the architecture (View, Viewmodel, Web and Room Repository).
-### Screen Orientation not handeled explicitly, handled internally by lifecycle components.
+### Screen Orientation not handled explicitly, handled internally by lifecycle components.
 ### (so, any crashes while rotating would be due to internal incomaptibility, not due to error in code).

 ### Added layouts for landscape mode.